johnnymcoy/3DProject/notes.md

 // 2 - no SSAO,
 // 3 - ?

+problem
+slow pc is not checking as freqently as other,

+should optimize a lot faster

 OptimizationsLevels are at a good spot where Macbook can run level 2 smoothly at 60, but level 3 with no fans running